wp-plugins/exchange-rate-table/readme.txt

 Display an exchange rate table for any currency in the world.
 Select from a choice of table sizes and formats.

 * Choise of over 200 currencies
-* Severl display formats and adjustable width
+* Several display formats and an adjustable width
 * Updated once a day from central banks and government institutions

 == Installation ==